argoproj/argo-cd/docs/operator-manual/reconcile.md

     - .status.conditions[].lastTransitionTime
 ```

-## Tracking Dependent Resources

-Dependent resources by default are not being tracked.
-Therefore, we cannot generate any hash of those objects and utilize
-the `ignoreResourceUpdates` configuration.
+## Ignoring updates for untracked resources

+ArgoCD will only apply `ignoreResourceUpdates` configuration to tracked resources of an application.
+This means dependant resources, such as a `ReplicaSet` and `Pod` created by a `Deployment`, will not ignore any updates and trigger a reconcile of the application for any changes.

-If you want to track the dependent object and apply the `ignoreResourceUpdates` configuration, you can add
+If you want to apply the `ignoreResourceUpdates` configuration to an untracked resource, you can add the
-`argocd.argoproj.io/apply-resources-update=true` annotation in the dependent resources manifest:
+`argocd.argoproj.io/ignore-resource-updates=true` annotation in the dependent resources manifest.

 ## Example